Drought resilience is needed

 Water Resources South East (WRSE) — a group of six water companies, including Thames Water, that covers South East England — used a scoring system which selected TDRA as a “best value” scheme.

-We call on Thames Water to show their calculations that led to this being the 'best value' solution for drought-resilience.
+From our very first meeting we have asked Thames Water to show their calculations that led to this being the 'best value' solution for drought-resilience.

 Thames Water has also done no work on the social and health impact of using a high public use area such as is proposed for TDRA.
 How can a scheme like TDRA be quantified as best value without these factors being considered?